Terrorism in Australia: Australians joining external conflicts

 The Islamic State of Iraq and the Levant (ISIL), proscribed by the government as a terrorist organisation, has targeted Australian Muslims for recruitment.
 Making use of social media, recruiters target those vulnerable to radicalisation, and encourage local jihad activities.
-Some of those targeted have been minors, including a 17-year-old who was arrested in Melbourne in May 2015 for plotting to detonate home-made bombs, and sentenced to 7 years jail.
+Some of those targeted have been minors, including a 17-year-old who was arrested in Melbourne in May 2015 for plotting to detonate home-made bombs, and sentenced to 7 years' jail.
 In June 2014, the government claimed that roughly 150 Australians had been recruited to fight in the conflicts in Syria and Iraq.
 A list released in April 2015 showed that most were young males who have come from a range of occupations, including students.
-It was also reported at the time that 249 suspected jihadists had been prevented from leaving Australia.
+It was also reported at the time that 20 Australians had been killed fighting overseas for terror groups, with 249 suspected jihadists prevented from leaving Australia.
 The Australian Border Force Counter-Terrorism Unit, tasked with stopping jihadists from leaving the country, had cancelled more than 100 passports by the end of March 2015.
 Several jihadists have expressed the desire to return to Australia, but Prime Minister Tony Abbott has said that any who do would be prosecuted on their arrival.

-In May 2016, in what became known as the 'Tinnie terror plot’, five men were arrested as they towed a boat in the Northern Territory.
+In May 2016, in what became known as the 'Tinnie terror plot', five men were arrested as they towed a boat in the Northern Territory.
 A sixth was arrested in Melbourne.
 The group was charged with "making preparations for incursions into foreign countries to engage in hostile activities."
 They had intended to go by sea to help Islamic insurgents in the Philippines overthrow their government.
 All six men were jailed.
 As of April 2020 two of them had been released.
 The leader, Musa Cerantonio was sentenced to seven years.

 On 1 September 2016 Hamdi Alquidsi was sentenced to 8 years' jail (6 years minimum) by Justice Christine Adamson.
 In July he was found guilty of seven counts of "supporting engagement in armed hostilities" in Syria.
 Two men who he helped travel to Syria were killed there, two others have returned to Australia.
 The fate of another two is unknown, while the last never left.
 Alqudsi will be eligible for release in July 2022.